davegarrett/tls13-spec/draft-ietf-tls-tls13.md

   suitable certificate is available, do you correctly send an empty Certificate message, instead of omitting the whole message (see
   {{client-certificate-selection}})?

+-  When the client has requested a server certificate, but no suitable certificate chain is available, do you correctly send a valid fallback chain using whatever TLS 1.3 permitted algorithms are necessary, instead of immediately aborting the connection?

 - When processing the plaintext fragment produced by AEAD-Decrypt and scanning from the end for the ContentType, do you avoid scanning